The latest from CBS news…

 LAS VEGAS — A gunman perched high on the 32nd floor of a Las Vegas Strip casino unleashed a shower of bullets down on an outdoor country music festival below, killing at least 59 people and leaving at least 527 injured as thousands of frantic concert-goers screamed and ran for their lives, Clark County Sheriff Joseph Lombardo said Monday.
 It was the deadliest mass shooting in modern U.S. history.

-President Trump called the attack “” and said the FBI and Department of Homeland Security are working with local authorities in the investigation.
+President Trump called the attack “an act of pure evil” and said the FBI and Department of Homeland Security are working with local authorities in the investigation.
 Mr. Trump spoke with Nevada’s governor and the mayor and sheriff of Las Vegas, White House press secretary Sarah Sanders said.
 He will hold a moment of silent for the victims Monday afternoon and will travel to Las Vegas on Wednesday.

 Aaron Rouse, the FBI special agent in charge in Las Vegas, said investigators had found “no connection with an international terrorist group” during a press conference Monday morning.